pywbem/pywbem/docs/indication.rst

 .. note::

-   At this point, the WBEM indication API is experimental.
+   The WBEM indication API has been introduced in v0.9.0 as experimental and has been declared final in 0.10.0.

 .. _`WBEMListener`: